bussidn/PrgrammersAreTheWorstReaders/README.md

 And if you have an accurate vision of all these litlle changes, then you must have read the code a lot.

-=> Reading the code is all bout knowledge transfert.
+=> Reading and writing code is foremostly about knowledge transfert.

 ## We must fight bad habits